 1827 Alessandro Volta b.
 1745 Italian physicist, inventor of the electric battery, and for whom the volt, the standard unit of electromotive force, is named.

 1815 Franz Mesmer b.
-1733 German physician, created the theory of mesmerism, a form of hypnotism.
+1734 German physician.
+Created the theory of mesmerism, the forerunner to hypnotism.

 254 Saint Lucius I b. ????
 Italian religious leader, 22nd Pope (253-254).